EliasOenal/verity/verity.md

 - `Light Nodes`: Besides full nodes with full replication one can also operate light nodes that only request cubes on demand.
 They should prefer to connect to full nodes and communicate their status as network leaves.
 - `Bloom filters`: To further improve efficiency light nodes receive bloom filters of connected nodes in order to determine which peers to request cubes from.
 - `DHT Nodes`: Another extension could be DHT nodes.
 Instead of aiming for full replication, these nodes just replicate a portion of the cube-space within their DHT address range.
 They have a bit less utility to the network, but also can operate with less resources.
 - `Merkle Patricia Trie`: To improve efficiency during synchronization we can store all hashes in an MPT.
-This would allow efficient comparison and synchronization with a time complexity of O(log(n)).
+This would allow efficient comparison and synchronization with a complexity of O(log(n)).
 Likely advisable to scale beyond a million cubes per day.

+When two nodes synchronize, they compare the root hash of their MPTs.
+If the hashes are different, this indicates that the nodes have a different set of cubes.
+The nodes can then recursively compare the hashes of their children, continuing down the tree, until they identify the cubes that differ.
+This allows the nodes to find the specific cubes that need to be updated, without having to compare every single cube hash.

 ### Client
-- `Reference Client`: The reference client is to be written in TypeScript and support a WebSocket transport.
+- `Reference Client`: The reference client is to be written in TypeScript and supports a WebSocket transport.
 This will allow porting the client to the web for easier access.
 PWA could be an option, especially for light nodes.
+> TODO: PWAs prohibit self-signed certificates.
+By switching to WebRTC we can avoid this issue and also gain NAT traversal.
 ### Features
 - `Accounts`: Identities will be implemented through asymmetric cryptography.
 Users can create one or more public/private key pairs and use them to receive direct messages addressed to the hash of their public key, as well as to sign their messaged.